joemoose/dungeoneers.d20/docs/character.md

 ### Attribute Modifiers

-Next, determine each attribute score's die roll modifier (MOD).
-You apply these modifiers to dice rolls that decide the outcome of risky or uncertain actions and weapon damage.
+Next, determine each attribute score's die roll **modifier**.
+You apply these modifiers to dice rolls that decide the outcome of risky or uncertain actions and damage when attacking.

 | Score |	Modifier |
 | :-: | :-: |